hanzh015/spamClassifier/README.md

 # spamClassifier
-The starter project in python3.6
+The starter project in python3.6.
+Ignore warnings about converging process.
 ## Dependencies
 numpy + scikit-learn